-Wisconsin, as all other states, must develop a plan to address reasonable progress in all Class I areas where emissions from the state significantly contribute to visibility degradation.
-The purpose of reasonable progress is to insure that continuing progress is being made toward the 2064 visibility goal.
+Wisconsin, like all other states, must develop a plan to address reasonable progress in all Class I areas where emissions from the state significantly contribute to visibility degradation.
+The purpose of reasonable progress is to ensure that continuing progress is being made toward the 2064 visibility goal.
 The reasonable progress plan must address five factors which should be considered in evaluating potential emission control measures to meet visibility goals:

 - cost of compliance;

 - time necessary for compliance;

 - energy and non-air quality environmental impacts of compliance;